-We have covered a lot today.
+We have covered a lot.
+Make a personal finance goal today to solve your money problems!
 Here are a few key points to remember.

 The first step to solve any problem is to admit you have one.
 So, go through the 12 symptoms and see how many apply to your situation.
 More than 2 or 3 and financial challenges are at your doorstep.

 Next, identify your financial problems and the general solutions for it.
 This will give you an overview of the problem and the task at hand.

 Then, work through the steps in the weekly action plan.
 The goal is to put all of the pieces in place so you can pay your bills when they come due.

 If necessary, reach out to 3rd party professionals for help with money management.
 Or, for help in contacting your creditors.

 Finally, learn as much as you can about your personal finances.
 And, watch out for scammers that promise unrealistic solutions for a large fee.

 This article, or any of the articles referenced here, is not intended to be investment advice specific to your situation.
 I am not a licensed investment adviser, and I am not providing you with individual investment advice.
 The only purpose of this site is information & entertainment.
 We are not liable for any losses suffered by any party because of information published on this blog.
 See this site’s Disclaimer and Privacy tab for more information.